buepro/typo3-grevman/Documentation/Administration/Index.rst

 Cache and preview
 ~~~~~~~~~~~~~~~~~

-The following configuration is needed
+The following configuration is needed for the following:

--  to clear the cache from the page where the plugin is located upon changing a
+-  To clear the cache from the page where the plugin is located upon changing a
-   grevman related record and
+   grevman related record.

--  to define the page shown upon pressing the view button when editing a grevman
+-  To define the page shown upon pressing the view button when editing a grevman
    record.

 .. code-block:: typoscript